M4TY21/NLW-Together-React-Native/README.md

 # NLW Together - React Native Rocketseat

-Recreating Rocketseat's NLW Together project with an emphasis on react native in JavaScript.
+Recreating Rocketseat's NLW Together project with an emphasis on react native in JavaScript and with some modifications to the designer.

 ## Clone the project and install dependencies